Zehvogel/resolutions/Readme.md

+# Warning
+**this repository is outdated at the moment!
+If you came here looking for steering files for CLD reconstruction please check https://github.com/key4hep/CLDConfig**

-At the moment this is a bit of a playground for me to figure out how to best generate, reconstruct and analyse single particle (and other) samples for detector optimisation studies for CLD
+This is a playground for me to figure out how to best generate, reconstruct and analyse single particle (and other) samples for detector optimisation studies for CLD

 Currently the following things are possible: